Kernix13/tower/README.md

 # Tower - Custom WordPress Theme

 This is a WordPress theme built using Underscores.
-I use it on my website [Kernix Web Design](https://kernixwebdesign.com/) and it's custom built for my site - you would not want to use it for yourself.
+I use it on my website [Kernix Web Design](https://kernixwebdesign.com/) and it was custom-built for my site.
+I thought that I was going to have a freelance business but freelancing has not worked out.

+**NOTE**: This is a bespoke theme for myself - you would not want to use it for your website unless you know how to edit a theme.

 ## To Do Items